omerlatif123/Football-fever-milestone-project-2/README.md

 <strong>Google map markers</strong>  when implementing Google map JS into my website I encountered various problems, intially I encountered error messages in the console which I rectified as it stated I need to provide my card details.
 This intially helped but the issue return trying to implement Google markers on to my map.
 A error message kept appearing in my console with the error refering to the markerclusterers code I had directly taken from the Google Api tutorial page.
 Even reviewing of Code institute lectures video again regarding maps implementation this did not help either.

 I even researched and asked fellow students on slack but this did not resolve the issue, I was told to create a seperate map.js file to store my code which previously wasin index.html.
 I have now created a Map.js file which I resolved this issue but this was not to the solution.
-Finally on further reserach and examing various websites I have restructured by maps.js file, which is now working without issue.
+It was intially working but after deploying my website the map has disappered leaving a error message in the console of function of intitmap, after much review and asking my fellow students this issue has not been resolved.
+Due to time constraint I have decided to discard the maps section from my website and in future will implement it.

 <strong>Colour scheme</strong> This project I struggled to implement a strong colour shceme.
 Because of  a football theme I wanted to implement colours that will related to the topic (green and white).
 In reality this was difficult just as finding the correct shade of green and not having too much green that overwhelmed the page.
 After my second meeting with my mentor we discussed adding various shades of green to break up the page.
 This was implemented all across the website various shades have been added to break up the page.
 Even the colour for the quiz was kept to the same greens as the home page to keep the theme throughtout the website.
 Intially the quiz page was a bright blue and red but in discussion with my mentor realised this created seperation from the home page which was a completely diffrent colour.
 The colour scheme now keeps within the theme of football and is visually appealing.

 <strong>Seperate files</strong>- intially attempted to seperate all my files css and js.
 The css files were causing issues for example, when the container element required CSS but was linked to the index.html and game.html this would cause problems.
 On seperation of the the css folders such as having a seperate folder for the game,style and end, this resolved the issue.
 I also intially had seperated by js files but have created a folder for them as this correct practice.